 Throughout your life, arteries in your body build up plaque, a waxy substance made up of cholesterol and other materials.
 This process, known as atherosclerosis, leads to narrowed, or “hardened” arteries.
 When this happens, it is more difficult for blood to flow through your arteries, which can lead to several associated conditions, including stroke, carotid artery disease (plaque in the neck arteries that supply the brain), peripheral artery disease and chronic kidney disease.

-Take our interactive online heart disease health risk assessment today to learn exactly what areas of your heart health need attention.
+Take our Get Heart Smart quiz today to learn exactly what areas of your heart health need attention.

 The development of coronary artery disease